Investing in Community

 Sarah was born and raised in San Antonio, Texas and attended the University of Texas at Austin where she received her Bachelor of Science degree in Applied Learning and Development for Elementary and Special Education.
 Sarah and her family moved to Amarillo in 2010 and has thoroughly enjoyed living and serving in the Texas Panhandle.

 Prior to joining the Foundation in 2016, Angie was the Executive Assistant to the CFO of Hastings Entertainment, Inc. until its untimely closure that same year.
 Angie also previously held positions in the Mortgage and Home Equity Lending Departments of Amarillo National Bank prior to becoming the assistant to the Executive Vice President of Operations at AIG Annuity.

 After growing up on the East Coast, Angie moved to the Texas Panhandle in the late 1980s.
 She completed her secondary education at Tascosa High School prior to attending Amarillo College.
-She has lived in Amarillo for 32 years.

 Janet has lived in the Texas Panhandle all her life.
 Amarillo is her home town although she has deep family roots in Armstrong County where her family has farmed for 4 generations.

 Janet graduated from Amarillo High School and received an associate degree from Amarillo College.
 She has worked in the nonprofit sector for 25 years.